 Among developed nations, Americans’ tax bills are below average

-We wondered how Americans’ tax bills compare with those of people in other countries.
-While cross-national comparisons of tax burdens are complicated and tricky, most research has concluded that, at least among developed nations, the U.S. is on the low end of the range.
+As Congress debates a major overhaul of the tax code, it’s an opportune time to take another look at how Americans’ tax bills compare with those of people in other countries.
+While cross-national comparisons of tax burdens are complicated and tricky, most research has concluded that, at least among developed nations, the United States is on the low end of the range.

-We looked at 2014 data from the Organization for Economic Cooperation and Development’s database of benefits, taxes and wages, which has standardized data from 39 countries going back to 2001 and allows comparisons across different family types.
-Some of the tricky part of comparing taxes has to do with calculating benefits – not only do the amounts vary a lot from country to country, but some (such as the U.S.’s earned income tax credit) are run through the tax system, while others are themselves taxable (as, for example, unemployment compensation in the U.S. but not in Japan or South Korea).
+We looked at 2015 data from the Organization for Economic Cooperation and Development’s database of benefits, taxes and wages, which has standardized data from 39 countries going back to 2008 and allows comparisons across different family types.
+Some of the tricky part of comparing taxes has to do with calculating benefits – not only do the amounts vary a lot from country to country, but some (such as the U.S.’s earned income tax credit) are run through the tax system, while other benefits are themselves taxable (for example, unemployment compensation in the U.S. but not in Japan or South Korea).

 So we chose to focus on a simple measure of tax burden: national-level income taxes plus mandatory social-insurance contributions as a percentage of gross income.
-We calculated this for four different family types: a single employed person with no children; two married couples with two children, one with both parents working and the other with one worker; and a single working parent.
+We calculated this for four different families: a single employed person with no children; two types of married couples with two children, one with both parents working and the other with one worker; and a single working parent with two children.
 In all cases, the U.S. was below the 39-nation average – in some cases, well below.

 Much of the difference in relative tax burdens among different countries is due to the taxes that fund social-insurance programs, such as Social Security and Medicare in the U.S. These taxes tend to be higher in other developed nations than they are in the U.S. Take that married couple referred to above: In 21 of the 39 countries studied, they paid more in social-insurance taxes than in income taxes.
 The U.S. had the 11th-lowest social-insurance tax rate for such couples among the countries we examined.

 Like pretty much everything regarding taxes, there are caveats with the OECD data.
-The biggest, of course, is that our comparisons don’t account for what citizens receive from their governments in either direct or indirect benefits as a result of their different tax structures.
+The biggest is that our comparisons don’t account for what citizens receive from their governments in either direct or indirect benefits as a result of their different tax structures.
 We’re only looking at what citizens pay into the system – and even then, just a portion.